otormaigh/nuggets/_posts/2020-09-13-room_migration_indices.md

 That was it, that's all that was missing.
 I'll certainly not forget to do that next time, or at least now I'll know what it means when I see that stacktrace.

-One other thing to note here; you might notice the name of the index that being added to the table, it appended with `index_user_` but I haven't explicitly given it that name anywhere on the `Entity` class, this is another thing hidden by Room that might catch you out, take a look at the docs [[1]] to see what's going on here.
+One other thing to note here; you might notice the name of the index that's being added to the table, it's getting appended with `index_user_` but I haven't explicitly given it that name anywhere within the `Entity` annotation or anywhere else, so where is it coming from?
+This is another thing that gets hidden by those handy abstractions Room that might catch you out, take a look at the docs [[1]] to see what's going on here.

 [1]: https://developer.android.com/reference/androidx/room#name()